Pillar Content for Blogs: What is it and How to Create It?

 Once you have your broad topic in mind for your pillar page, it’s time to start diving into your keywords.
 Keyword research helps you identify which specific subtopics to cover with your individual blog posts linking to your pillar page.

 For instance, if you were writing a pillar page on WordPress statistics and facts, you might research keywords related to “WordPress”, to see which areas you should focus on.
 The idea is to create a range of sub-topics for your pillar post which answer the key questions your customers have about your topic.
-Think about your customer personas, their pain points and their customer journey.
+Think about your customer personas, their pain points, and their customer journey.

 You can also use traditional keyword search tools like Answer the Public and Google Search Console to help expand your list of ideas.